In this article, we discuss 3 ways to add Google Analytics tracking code to your WordPress website.

 After that, click on the Tracking Info > Tracking Code.
 Now, all you have to do is copy the huge code given under “website tracking”.

-Great, now you have the Google Analytics ready to use.
+Great, now you have the Google Analytics code ready for use.

 Next, you can choose your preferred method to add them to WordPress.